poldrack/reproducible-workflows/README.md

    * just use the defaults (it should be public) and click "create repository"
 3. There will be a set of commands in the section titled "…or push an existing repository from the command line" - copy those and paste them into the terminal inside the directory with your git repository.
 You may need to enter your github username and password.

-The commands willl look somethign like:
+The commands willl look something like:
 ```
 git remote add origin git@github.com:<your username>/BBSRC-git-demo.git
 git push -u origin master